freaug/Prop-Payphone/README.md

 </br></br>
 ### Issues
 </br></br>
 The only out of the normal issue I ran into was getting the keypad to work with the <a href="https://www.arduino.cc/reference/en/libraries/keypad/">Keypad</a> library for Arduino.
-This kay pad had circuitry on the back side of the PCB so it wasn't possible to use the output pins shown at the bottom to get the row/col data.
-To get around this I had to cut the traces from the col/row matrix that went to the IC on the back of the board.
+This kay pad had circuitry integrated on the back side of the PCB so it wasn't possible to use the output pins shown at the bottom to get the row/column data.
+To get around this I had to cut the traces from the row/column matrix that went to the IC on the back of the board.
 I then had to solder jumper wires to each column and row.
 Not the worst problem but I was scratching my head for a few hours.
 </br></br>
 ### Receiver Switch
 </br></br>